microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 In the previous lab about APIM you saw how to add a cache to your API without modifying its code.
 In this lab you will see how to refresh the cache when the data expired before the data is requested by the user.

-The idea is to use an [Azure Function][azure-function-overview] triggered by an Azure Cache for Redis event to refresh the cache when the data expired.
+The idea is to use an [Azure Function][azure-function-overview] triggered by an Azure Managed Redis event to refresh the cache when the data expired.

 Azure Functions is a serverless solution that provides up-to-date compute resources, so you don't need to worry about deploying and maintaining infrastructure.
 It offers a common function programming model for various languages, allowing you to focus on your code while Azure Functions handles the rest.